 Castello D’Albertis is a modern castle built between 1886 and 1892.
 The castle was owned by sea captain Enrico Alberto D’Albertis.

-The castle was donated to the city of Genoa when he died in 1932.
-It is located on top of the hill of Monte Galletto in the district of Castelletto.
+The castle was donated to the city of Genoa when he died in 1932 and it is located on top of the hill of Monte Galletto in the district of Castelletto.

 To get to the museum you can drive, take a bus or take the lift that goes through the hill.
 The lift entrance is just off Via Balbi.